 - CloseAndRetryErrorList: Comma-separated list of error codes with a default of '0x80040408,0x80040402'.
 Specifies a list of error codes that will cause the Remote Connector to try and forcibly end the QuickBooks process.
 A value of '*' means all errors.
 It is not recommended that you change this property unless you have a very specific reason to do so.

-You can set each of these properties as a 'name=value' pair on its own line under the [options] section of the RemoteConnectorService.ini file.
+You can set each of these properties in the registry at HKEY_LOCAL_MACHINE\SOFTWARE\RemoteConnector.
+Each user will have a separate subkey with user-specific settings.
+For instance HKEY_LOCAL_MACHINE\SOFTWARE\RemoteConnector\User1.
 In most situations, only CloseAndRetryConnect will need to be set the True.
-For example:

-You will need to save your changes and restart the Remote Connector for the changes to take effect.
+You will need to restart the Remote Connector for the changes to take effect.